Phantomo/RT/README.md

 ```
 $./RT
 ```
 You must see GUI, where presented ready scenes.
-Open scene use left mouse button to change map use right mouse button.
+To open scene use left mouse button to change map use right mouse button.